DFE-Digital/buy-for-your-school/terraform/app/README.md

 We use terraform workspaces to keep the terraform state seperate for each environment.

-At the time of writing, we store our state in an s3 bucket on the PaaS in the `sct-research` space.
-This is planned to move to a new space, `sct-terraform`.
+The terraform state is stored in an S3 bucket in the `sct-terraform` Cloud Foundry space

 ### Setup